maxlath/wikibase-sdk/docs/simplify_sparql_results.md

   }
 }
 ```
-`wbk.simplify.sparqlResults` converts it to a way simpler:
+`simplifySparqlResults` converts it to a way simpler:
 ```json
 [
   {